Doomlands/blookethack/README.md

+THIS CODE IS IN JAVASCRIPT!!!
+CHECK THE TABLE BELOW FOR INFO!!!

 Paste code into console to use some hacks, Some hacks will only appear in game.
 Other hacks (blookmark hacks) will require you to make a new bookmark, then you must go to the url edit option of the new bookmark and paste the code into that box.
 Then clik save bookmark!

 Thanks-DOOMLANDS and Park-Sauce